bradbase/xlcalculator/README.md

 # Koala Excel Calculator

-In short Koala_xlcalculator is an attempted re-write of the [koala2](https://github.com/vallettea/koala) library with intent to modernize the code, increase maintainability and keep compatibility with external software solutions (self-indulgently one is - [FlyingKoala](https://github.com/bradbase/flyingkoala) ).
+In short xlcalculator is an attempted re-write of the [koala2](https://github.com/vallettea/koala) library with intent to modernize the code, increase maintainability and keep compatibility with external software solutions (self-indulgently one is - [FlyingKoala](https://github.com/bradbase/flyingkoala) ).

 Koala2's heritage has been "spreadsheet replacement" in order to get performant calculation.
 In essence replacing the calculation engine in Excel with one which works faster.
 And, all credit to the civic hacker crew at [we are ants](https://weareants.fr/#!/koala-the-faster-excel), they absolutely succeeded.
 In various iterations of the project since it appears as though the koala2 has tried moving toward the idea of something like openpyxl with a "calculate" button.